tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 # Examples

 {{dtls-example2}} shows an example exchange where a connection id is used uni-directionally from the client to the server.
+To indicate that a connection_id has zero length we use the term 'connection_id=empty'.

 ~~~~
 Client                                             Server
 ------                                             ------

-ClientHello
+ClientHello                 -------->
 (connection_id=empty)
-                            -------->

                             <--------      HelloVerifyRequest
                                                      (cookie)

 ClientHello                 -------->
 (connection_id=empty)
-  +cookie
+(cookie)

-                            <--------             ServerHello
+                                                  ServerHello
                                           (connection_id=100)
                                                   Certificate
                                             ServerKeyExchange
                                            CertificateRequest
-                                              ServerHelloDone
+                            <--------         ServerHelloDone

-Certificate                 -------->
+Certificate
 ClientKeyExchange
 CertificateVerify
 [ChangeCipherSpec]
-Finished
+Finished                    -------->
 (cid=100)

-                            <--------      [ChangeCipherSpec]
+                                           [ChangeCipherSpec]
-                                                     Finished
+                            <--------                Finished

 Application Data           ========>
 (cid=100)

                            <========         Application Data
 ~~~~
-{: #dtls-example2 title="Example DTLS 1.2 Exchange with Connection IDs"}
+{: #dtls-example2 title="Example DTLS 1.2 Exchange with Connection ID"}

 #  Security and Privacy Considerations {#sec-cons}